Spajderix/tinyproto/README.md

 In order to connect to a server, `connect_to` method can be used.
 It accepts ip address and port as it's parameters.
 Upon establishing connection, it will return an index to an active connection list, on which the connection is placed. `set_timeout` method will set default timeout on each created connection. `set_conn_handler` method will set a subclass of TinyProtoConnection class, which will be a base for every new connection.

 # Example
+A chat client/server example is avialable under `example` subdirectory.
 Following example is echo server and echo client.
 The client will read data from keyboard and send it over to the server, until it receives `QUIT` or `SRVQUIT`.
 The server will receive everything and echo it back to the client in response, until connection closes.
 On `SRVQUIT` the server will shutdown along with all clients.

 ## Server
 ```python